uclaioes/ioes-student-handbook-2018/the-environmental-science-major/upper-division-major-requirements.md

 _**Atmospheric and Oceanic Sciences 141.
 Introduction to Atmospheric Chemistry and Air Pollution.**_ \(4\) Lecture, three hours; discussion, one hour.
 Requisites: Chemistry 14B or 20B, Mathematics 3A or 31A, Physics 1B or 6B.
 Physical and chemical processes that determine composition of atmosphere and its implications for climate, ecosystems, and human welfare.
 Origin of atmosphere.
 Nitrogen, oxygen, carbon, sulfur, trace metal cycles.
 Climate and greenhouse effect.
 Atmospheric transport and turbulence.
 Stratospheric ozone.
 Oxidizing power of atmosphere.
 Regional air pollution: aerosols, smog, mercury, and acid rain.
 Letter grading.

-_**Earth Planetary and Space Sciences 153.
-Oceans and Atmospheres.**_ \(4\) Lecture, three hours; discussion, one hour.
-Requisites: Mathematics 31A, 31B, 32A, Physics 1A, 1B, and 1C \(or 1AH, 1BH, and 1CH\).
-Physics and chemistry of Earth’s oceans and atmosphere; origin and evolution of planetary atmospheres; biogeochemical cycles, atmospheric radiation and climate, energetics and dynamics of oceanic and atmospheric circulation systems.
-P/NP or letter grading. _\[Prerequisites can be waived by permission of instructor - students advised to have 2 calculus and 2 physics courses\]_

-_**Geography 105.
-Hydrology**_**.** \(4\) Lecture, three hours.
-Requisites: course 104, Statistics 12.
-Role of water in geographic systems: hydrologic phenomena in relation to climate, landforms, soils, vegetation, and cultural processes and impacts on landscape.
-Field projects required.
-P/NP or letter grading. _\[104 not required; any statistics course is acceptable\]_

 ### Chemical Engineering {#chemical-engineering}

 _**Chemical Engineering C118.
 Multimedia Environmental Assessment.**_\(4\) Lecture, four hours; discussion, one hour; preparation, two hours; outside study, five hours.
 Recommended requisites: courses 101C, 102B.
 Pollutant sources, estimation of source releases, waste minimization, transport and fate of chemical pollutants in environment, intermedia transfers of pollutants, multimedia modeling of chemical partitioning in environment, exposure assessment and fundamentals of risk assessment, risk reduction strategies.
 Concurrently scheduled with course C218.
 Letter grading.